Skip to contents

 1. Estimation of basic headings using item-level prices, where price data are aggregated up to the level of basic headings, generally without the use of expenditure weights (unless such information is available, for instance, when retail scanner data provide detailed transaction-level records).

-2. Estimation of higher level aggregates using basic heading indices to higher levels of the classification hierarchy, at which point household expenditure data are accessible and can be applied as weighting factors
+2. Estimation of higher-level aggregates using basic heading indices to higher levels of the classification hierarchy, at which point household expenditure data are accessible and can be applied as weighting factors.

 Estimation methods

 The estimation procedure in this vignette follows the CPD-GEKS approach and highlights its similarities and differences with the Jevons-GEKS approach whenever instructive.
-For a more comprehensive discussion on price indices see World Bank (2013) and European Union/OECD (2024).
+For a more comprehensive discussion on price indices see Bank (2013) and European Union/OECD (2024).

 1 Estimation of basic headings using item-level prices